 What Is Physical Education?

 Physical education is the teaching and leading of physical activity in a school gymnasium or other school setting.
-The goal of physical education is to improve and maintain students' current health and set them on a path to maintain a healthy lifestyle throughout their lives.
-This article will tell you more about what physical education is and how to pursue a career in it.
+Its goal is to improve and maintain students' current health and set them on a path to maintain a healthy lifestyle throughout their lives.
+This article will tell you more about what physical education is and how to pursue a career teaching it.
 Schools offering Exercise Science degrees can also be found in these popular choices.

 Physical education, also known as gym class, is a class taught in kindergarten through 12th grade that involves student participation in physical activity.
 The goal of physical education classes is to introduce students to the basic elements of exercise that will lead to a healthy lifestyle.
-Students get exercise and increase their psychomotor abilities by playing a variety of traditional sports, like basketball and soccer, and participating in exercise activities, like lifting weights and aerobics.
+Students can get exercise and increase their psychomotor abilities by playing a variety of traditional sports such as basketball and soccer, and by participating in exercise activities such as lifting weights and aerobics.

 Physical education teachers may also use sports and physical activities to teach about the cultural and historical aspects of sports.
 In some classes, especially in elementary schools, students also learn about health and nutrition.